Kyrylo Stetsenko

 Kyrylo Hryhorovych Stetsenko (Кирило Григорович Стеценко; May 12, 1882 – April 29, 1922) was a prolific Ukrainian composer, conductor, critic, and teacher.
-Late in his life he became a Ukrainian Orthodox Priest and head of the Music section of the Ministry of Education of the short-lived Ukrainian People's Republic.
+Late in his life he became a Ukrainian Orthodox priest and head of the Music section at the Ministry of Education of the short-lived Ukrainian People's Republic.

 Biography

 Early life and education

 Kyrylo Stetsenko was born in Kvitky, in the land of Cherkashchyna, in Ukraine.
 His father, Hryhoriy, was a painter of icons and was known around for painting churches in nearby villages.
 His mother, Mariia, was the daughter of a deacon in the same village.
 Kyrylo was eighth of eleven children.

 When Kyrylo Stetsenko was aged 10, his maternal uncle Danylo Horyanskyi took him to study at the Saint Sophia Church School, where the boy was enrolled for five years, from 1892 to 1897.
 The young boy lived with his uncle in Kyiv, only returning home to his parents during the summer.
 However, since his family was poor, the boy had to work during this "vacation", and his mother would spend the money that he earned on new clothes for him.

 During his studies at the school, Stetsenko sang in the school choir and after three years, he already conducted the group.
 The boy also learned how to play the harmonium and the piano.
 At age thirteen, wrote his first composition: I Will Always Praise the Lord for choir.